lawik/nerves_key/README.md

 The ATECC608 has *severe limitations* in protecting symmetric encryption keys.
 The AES feature passes decrypted information in cleartext over I2C.
 This configuration is an option for cases where you want that higher level of security and are willing to trade off on convenience.

+**Important:** If you cannot secure the physical aspect with some kind of tamper mechanism, this config adds complexity but really only provides obscurity.
+With proper tamper protection, this should provide reasonable protection for secrets like disk encryption keys.
+If your board has other secure storage via ARM TrustZone or similar you don't need this mechanism.
+With the appropriate physical and electronic protections in place this can add key storage to a Raspberry Pi which lacks protected storage.

 Providing authorization is up to the application but could be done with a PIN-code, password, USB key or something else.